Theory and ExamplesSketch the graph of a differentiable function ... | Channels for Pearson+

 Theory and Examples

-Sketch the graph of a differentiable function y = f(x) that has a local maximum at (1, 1) and a local minimum at (3, 3).
+Sketch the graph of a differentiable function y = f(x) that has a local maxima at (1, 1) and (3, 3)

 Verified step by step guidance